 Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash and accounts receivable.
 Risks associated with cash within the United States are mitigated by banking with federally insured, creditworthy institutions.
 Accordingly, the Company performs ongoing credit evaluations of its customers and maintains allowances for possible losses as considered necessary by management.

-During the years ended December 31, 2013 and 2012, Recreational Equipment, Inc. ("REI") accounted for approximately 12% and 14%, respectively, of the Company's sales.
+During the years ended December 31, 2014, 2013 and 2012, Recreational Equipment, Inc. ("REI") accounted for approximately 11%, 11% and 12%, respectively, of the Company's sales for continuing operations.

 Fair Value Measurements